S.O.S. (Lost): In the hatch

 Meanwhile, John Locke (Terry O'Quinn) attempts to remember and to draw the writing he saw on the blast doors in "Lockdown", but to no avail.
 Jack Shephard (Matthew Fox) enters the armory to change Henry Gale's (Michael Emerson) bandages and to interrogate him.
 Jack tells Henry that he plans to cross the line of the Others and tell them that Henry is a captive.
 Jack suggests Henry could be used in a trade for Walt Lloyd (Malcolm David Kelley), but Henry replies "They'll never give you Walt".

 Ana Lucia Cortez (Michelle Rodriguez) offers to accompany Jack in his attempt to negotiate with the Others.
 Ana gives Jack a gun and advises him to take someone with him.

-Locke tries to speak to Henry through the armory door, asking him whether or not he entered the numbers into the computer.
+Locke tries to speak to Henry through the armoury door, asking him whether or not he entered the numbers into the computer.
 However, Henry doesn't respond, only smirking to himself.

+Out in the jungle

 Jack and Kate trek through the jungle.
-Kate notices a doll on the ground, and reaches to pick it up, despite Jack's frantic cries to stop.
-Kate picks up the doll and both she and Jack become ensnared in a net.
-They determine the trap is Danielle Rousseau's (Mira Furlan) due to its lower level of sophistication, and attempt to free themselves.
-Kate reaches around Jack to get the gun, and they try to shoot the rope suspending them in the air.
+Kate notices a doll on the ground and reaches to pick it up, despite Jack's frantic cries to stop.
+Kate picks up the doll, and both she and Jack become ensnared in a net.
+They determine the trap is Danielle Rousseau's (Mira Furlan) due to its lower level of sophistication and attempt to free themselves.
+Kate reaches around Jack to get the gun, and they try to shoot the rope, suspending them in the air.
 Jack succeeds.
-Now free, Jack and Kate continue to march through the jungle, through a heavy rain.
-Jack asks Kate to explain her earlier comment about the lack of sophistication in the net.
+Now free, Jack and Kate continue to march through the jungle through the heavy rain.
+Jack asks Kate to explain her earlier comment about the lack of sophistication of the net.
 Kate tells him about her expedition with Claire to the other hatch.

 Jack and Kate arrive at the place where his standoff with the Others occurred.
 He calls out into the jungle, challenging them to show themselves.
-He becomes increasingly animated as he calls for the Others, but receives no response.
+He becomes increasingly animated as he calls for the Others but receives no response.